Prinoticommmi/simonlucavillani_website/content/authors/admin/_index.md

-By education, I'm just a theoretical physicist, but my passions and expertises are actually way broader.
+By education, I'm just a theoretical physicist, but my passions and expertises are actually much broader, *eg* technology, programming languages, mathematical modelling, business and finance.

-I love studying new topics, specially related to tech, programming languages, mathematical models and finance,
+I've recently completed my Ph.D. in theoretical particle physics physics at the Uneversity of Goettingen and I've decided to "drastically" change my career by pursuing that of a data analyst and data scientist.

-I've just completed my Ph.D. in theoretical physics and I've decided to "drastically" change my career by entering the world of data analysis and data science.
-I'm looking for a proactive and exciting working environment where to bring my strong problem-solving skills and solve business problems drawing useful insights from data, which is key for a successful business.
+Currently I'm looking for a proactive and exciting working environment where to bring my strong problem-solving and analytical skills in order to improve the company's decision making.